marinho/godot-visual-effects/README.md

 ## License

-Kenney Particle Pack is copyrighted by Kenney, and can be found at https://kenney.nl/assets/particle-pack
+* Kenney Particle Pack is copyrighted by Kenney, and can be found at https://kenney.nl/assets/particle-pack
+* Kenney Prototype Tools is copyrighted by Kenney, and can be found at https://github.com/GeroVeni/kenney_prototype_tools

 Except for that, the particles and code in this repository are available under MIT license for free usage.